 Preheat the smoker to about 225°F and have enough smoking wood to last about 45 minutes.

-If the Bradley racks fit your particular smoker, they are a great way to take food such as this out to the smoker without having to transfer it from the container to the smoker grate.
+Cooling racks are a great way to take food, such as this, out to the smoker without having to transfer it from the container to the smoker grate.
 The racks are a simple wire grid and allow the smoke to freely pass through it to the food.

-The ones that I use are about 11 x 15 inches so make sure your smoker grates are large enough to handle these before ordering.
+The ones that I use are about 11 x 15 inches.

-Lay the stuffed mushrooms directly on the smoker grate and apply smoke/heat for 45-60 minutes depending on how much smoke flavor you are looking for.
+Lay the stuffed mushrooms (or the rack) directly on the smoker grate and apply smoke/heat for 45-60 minutes depending on how much smoke flavor you are looking for.
 A light delicate smoke is best such as apple or another fruit wood.

 I recommend tasting one of the mushrooms at about 25 minutes in to see how the flavor and heat is going.
 Use your own discretion and preference as to how much longer you continue to cook them.